 Every student who is interested in Social Work has to look into Mount Vernon Nazarene University.
 The social work program at MVNU is highly focused.
 Mount Vernon, Ohio allows a whimsical small-town setting for college students to study in.

+About 10.0% of MVNU applicants send their SAT scores, which average about 1,050.
 You might want to invest in an ACT preparation class before taking the test because the average ACT score is 22.
-Worried about student loans?
-(We understand!)
-Mount Vernon Nazarene University and its $19,219 annual net price may be a good match for you.
 In what areas is Mount Vernon Nazarene University doing the best?
 Take a look at all the school's rankings.

 It's hard to beat University of Wyoming if you want to study Social Work.
 Graduates of the social work program earn around $32,733 in their early career salary and $47,359 in their mid-career salary.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.